Experience the grandeur and history of Paris from a breathtaking perspective by visiting the magnificent Arc de Triomphe!

 - Visiting the Arc de Triomphe is easy, buses drop off on adjacent streets and is about 30-45 minutes from the Charles de Gaulle (CDG) airport.

-- The Eiffel Tower is a 15 minute walk from the Arc de Triomphe.
+- The Eiffel Tower is a short 15 minute walk away.